-The generous contributions received from the New Zealand public have supported many great programmes over the years.
-Here are the programmes we are currently supporting.
+The generous contributions received from the New Zealand public supported many great programmes in Christchurch following the 2011 earthquake.

 Hope Trust Counselling Earthquake Response (Hope Community Trust)

-In 2016 Caritas will support HCT to increase the sustainability of their counselling programme, to enable them to continue to respond to the increasing demand for their services in the wider Rangiora community.
-Currently, the counsellors are meeting with an average of 45 clients each week, to treat issues such as trauma, grief, anxiety and mental health.
+In 2016 Caritas supported HCT to increase the sustainability of their counselling programme, to enable them to continue to respond to the increasing demand for their services in the wider Rangiora community.
+Currently, the counsellors met with an average of 45 clients each week, to treat issues such as trauma, grief, anxiety and mental health.

 Housing Opportunities for Parental Enhancement (HOPE) (Waipuna Trust)

 This was a transitional project aimed at providing young parents with housing, training, education, advocacy and support.
 This project takes key learnings from a previous three year project Caritas funded with SJOG Waipuna called Better Housing Better Health (BHBH) that concluded in 2015.

 Earthquake Support Coordination Services estimated there were more than 700 vulnerable older adults in Christchurch who are socially isolated due to a severe interruption to their routines following the Christchurch Earthquakes.
 The Community and Neighbours programme aimed to reduce social isolation in the lives of older adults and people with disabilities.

 This was achieved through working holistically with the client for approximately 12 weeks to connect them to their community by introducing them to spaces and people.